Find Affordable College Courses

 On average, nursing graduates from ETSU take out $26,540 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $176.

-Out of the 316 schools in the Southeast Region that were part of this year’s ranking, University of South Florida - Main Campus landed the # 5 spot on the list.
+A rank of #5 on this year’s list means University of South Florida - Main Campus is a great place for nursing students working on their bachelor’s degree.
 Located in the city of Tampa, USF Tampa is a public college with a very large student population.

 Women make up 87% of the nursing majors at the school.